Self Storage vs Home Storage: Which is Best?

 It’s also ideal if you’re going through a life change, like divorce, bereavement, or having a baby, where extra space can help you adjust more easily.

-There’s no one-size-fits-all answer.
-For everyday items and those you reach for regularly, home storage is hard to beat.
-But when your home starts to feel crowded, or you’re dealing with bulky, seasonal, or high-value possessions, self-storage offers the breathing space you need without having to upsize or throw everything out.
+For everyday items and things you reach for regularly, home storage is hard to beat.
+But when your home starts to feel crowded, or you’re dealing with bulky, seasonal or high-value possessions, self storage offers the breathing space you need without having to upsize or throw everything out.

-For many people, the best option is a mix of both.
-Keep what you need on hand, and store the rest securely elsewhere.
+For many people, the best solution is a mix of both.
+Keep what you need close to hand and store the rest somewhere secure.
+That’s the approach I’d recommend to any of my clients, and it’s the one I keep coming back to myself.

 Discover more from HandymanBen